poshsvn/poshsvn/PoshSvn.Docs/en-US/Invoke-SvnCommit.md

 ## DESCRIPTION
 Send changes from your working copy to the repository.

-svn-commit will send any lock tokens that it finds and will release locks on all PATHs committed (recursively) unless -NoUnlock is passed (TODO:).
+svn-commit will send any lock tokens that it finds and will release locks on all PATHs committed (recursively) unless -NoUnlock is passed.

 ## EXAMPLES